During a campfire ban, smoking is restricted in all public areas of a park or protected area. Please read this Information Bulletin.

 Location and MapsPlease note: Any maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

 Activities Available at this Protected Area

 Lakeshore fishing.
 Anyone fishing or angling in British Columbia must have an appropriate licence.

 Hunting is allowed in this park.
-Please check the BC Hunting and Trapping Regulations for more information.
+Please check the BC Hunting & Trapping Regulations Synopsis for more information.
 This is a very remote area.